 When a government puts it imprimatur on a particular religion it conveys a message of exclusion to all those who do not adhere to the favored beliefs.
 A government cannot be premised on the belief that all person are created equal when it asserts that God prefers some.

 We have seen a resurgence recently of attempts by many Congressmen to insert more religion into politics and law, to run our country from the perspective of religious belief rather than reason and sense.
 They are supported by citizens who fervently and erroneously believe that our nation was founded on religion.
-Despite the sacred words of our Constitution, the caveats of these great individuals, and the fact that we live in the 21st century, the people of America would never support a candidate for president who is a non-religious secular person no matter what his or her credentials.
+Despite the sacred words of our Constitution and the fact that we live in the 21st century, the people of America would still never support a candidate for president who is a non-religious secular person no matter what his or her credentials.

-WWWThese eloquent words from our founding fathers and impassioned patriots remind us that on this Independence Day, this insidious and pervasive danger exists still.
+WWWThese eloquent words from our founding fathers and impassioned patriots remind us that this insidious and pervasive danger exists still.

 © Joe Arrigo